Princeton Study Charts a $2.5T Pathway to a Net-Zero Carbon US

 Solar and wind power are already cheaper than electricity generated by coal and natural gas-fired power plants, according to the International Energy Agency.
 In the U.S., renewables supplied more energy than coal for the first time last year, and solar power is set to be cheaper than natural gas-fired power in almost every major global market by 2023, according to Wood Mackenzie.

 But the record-setting pace of solar and wind power additions to the U.S. grid will need to accelerate over the next decade, reaching hundreds of gigawatts per year over the next decade.
-That intermittent power will require between 50 to 180 GW of batteries with storage capacity durations of 6 hours, more than today’s standard lithium-ion battery installations.
+That intermittent power will require between 50 to 180 GW of batteries with storage capacity durations of six hours, more than today’s standard lithium-ion battery installations.

 The “high electrification” and “all-renewables” pathways in the report would put this renewable energy to work in shifting vehicles and building heating from fossil fuels to electricity.
 That would mean expanding the electric vehicle fleet from less than 1 percent of all vehicles today to 17 percent of light-duty vehicles by 2030 and 96 percent by 2050.
 It would also depend on shifting 130 million homes from natural gas or oil heating to electric heat pumps.